Agriculture in Turkey: Quotas and subsidies

 The 2024 agricultural support budget was €2.7 billion.
 In 2019–21 about 20% of gross farm income was government support, mostly market price support, particularly for potatoes, wheat, sunflower seed and beef.
 Diesel and fertilizer payments were made, which may make the goal of net zero greenhouse gas emissions by 2053 more difficult.
 According to environmental group Doğa the subsidies for water intensive crops such as corn and sugar beet endanger wetlands in Turkey.

 Farmers are not allowed to export wheat.
 Despite subsidies farmers' fuel and fertilizer costs increased a lot in 21/22 due to international price rises and the fall in the lira.
 The state's Grain Board (TMO)^{(Turkish)} sometimes pays more for foreign than Turkish wheat, and farmers complain that foreign wheat is sold at a discount: this is done so bread is cheaper, as Turks eat so much bread.
 A TMO objective is to stabilize grain prices.
 Cotton growing and oilseeds are subsidized.
 There is some support for organic farming.
 Some farmers say their debt is due to not enough state support.

-Although a healthy amount of sugar is less than 50g a day for an adult the sugar production quota for market year 23/24 was 3 million tonnes, thus for the population of 85 million about twice as much sugar is produced than is healthy.
+Although a healthy amount of sugar is less than 50g a day for an adult the sugar production quota for market year 26/27 was 3 million tonnes, thus for the population of under 90 million about twice as much sugar is produced than is healthy.
+On average Turks consume 35 kilograms a year, mostly as confectionery.